A Literary Journey Through 2020 (Season 3)

 - Read the book with a much greater understanding of its background for more enjoyment.

-Each month you’ll receive a reading guide covering the life of an author and one of their most popular or important works.
-Look what’s in store!
+12 Literary reading guide covering the life of an author and one of their most popular or important works.
+Look what’s included!

 12 amazing authors and their books